 Staying at Home During COVID-19, Children’s Drowing Risk May Increase

-Pediatricians urge families to add extra layers of protection to keep children safe around all sources of water in the home.
+Pediatricians urge families to add extra layers of protection and practice water safety tips to keep children safe around all sources of water in the home.

 The American Academy of Pediatrics